iree-org/iree/docs/website/docs/blog/2021-10-15-cuda-backend.md

 optimized to access 128 bits of data per thread.
 Therefore it is critical to vectorize load/store operations.
 After tiling to a size we vectorize the IR to get vector read/write mapping to load4/store4.
-This helps significantly improve the memory access pattern of the code generated.
+This significantly improves the memory access pattern of the code generated.

 This convert the previous IR to:
 ```